WebOrigami/projector/README.md

 ## Basic application behavior

-When the application starts, it opens a window for the most recently opened project where the project folder still exists.
-If no such recent project exists, the Open Folder dialog is shown.
+When you start Projector, it opens a window for the most recently opened project(s) for those project(s) that still exist.
+If no such recent project exists, it shows the Open Folder dialog.

-When reopening a project window, the most recently opened file in the project is opened, and the most recently run command is shown in the command bar.
-If the last command run (before closing the project) had completed without errors, then that last command is repeated.
+When reopening a project window, Projector attempts to restore the state of the window when you closed it.
+It reopens the most recently opened file, and shows the most recently run command in the command bar.
+If, in the last session, that command had completed without errors, then it re-runs that command.

 ### Settings

-The application persists the following settings:
+Projector persists the following settings:

 - paths of recent projects
+- paths of projects which were open when the application was closed
-- paths of recent files within each project
+- paths of the recent files opened within each project
 - recent commands used within each project

-These settings are saved whenever the values change so that they can survive application crashes.
+These settings are saved whenever their values change.

 ## Menu bar